 Glenn has been a planner at RPC since 1987, and has served as the Assistant Director since 1996.
-His predominant responsibilities at the RPC is land use planning, regional impact projects, and serving as the circuit rider planner for Brentwood and Kingston.
-Glenn has extensive experience in the municipal planning, site plan review and land use regulatory arenas.
-Development reviews, master plan preparation, capital improvements programming, municipal technical assistance are primary areas of specialty.
-Glenn has a Bachelor’s degree from Eisenhower College, and Master’s degree in Urban and Regional Planning from San Jose State University, CA. Glenn lives with his family in Kensington, NH
+His predominant responsibilities at the RPC are land use planning, regional impact projects, and serving as the circuit rider planner for Brentwood and Kingston.
+Glenn has extensive experience in the municipal planning, site plan review, and land use regulatory arenas.
+His primary areas of specialty are development reviews, master plan preparation, capital improvements programming, and municipal technical assistance.
+Glenn has a Bachelor’s degree from Eisenhower College, and Master’s degree in Urban and Regional Planning from San Jose State University, CA. Glenn lives with his family in Kensington.

 Christian joined RPC in early 2017 as the Transportation/GIS Analyst.
 He obtained his B.A. in Geography from the University of Vermont and is currently enrolled in the GIS for Sustainability Management Master's program at the University of Washington.
-He has previously worked for the National Park Service, Bureau of Land Management, and in the oil and gas industry.
+His previous experience includes using GIS for public agencies and in the oil and gas industry.